CycloneDX/cyclonedx-ruby-gem/CONTRIBUTING.md

 - MIMIC_NEXT_MAJOR_VERSION: When set to true, simulates the next major version for testing breaking changes [📌semver-breaking] [📌major-versions-not-sacred] (default: false)
 - ARUBA_NO_COVERAGE: Disable SimpleCov coverage in Aruba tests (default: false)

-Releasing and signing
-- SKIP_GEM_SIGNING: If set, skip gem signing during build/release
-- GEM_CERT_USER: Username for selecting your public cert in `certs/<USER>.pem` (defaults to $USER)

 For a quick starting point, this repository’s `.envrc` shows sane defaults, and `.env.local` can override them locally.

 ## Testing